svalinn/ALARA/sample/readme.md

 There is a single 10 year pulse.

-Results are produced at 11 cooling times the total heat and photon source, with units of Bq per cm3.
+The total heat and photon source, with units of Bq per cm3, are produced as results at 11 cooling times.

 Most initial nuclides will have their chains truncated with a tolerance of 1e-6, but impurities (defined as nuclides with an initial concetration of less than 10 ppm) will be truncated